-This site is privately owned and is not associated with the government.
-It contains information to help you in your Food Stamps application process.
 The Alaska food stamps program, which is now called the Supplemental Nutrition Assistance Program (SNAP), is designed to help low-income Americans obtain nutritious foods.
 Recipients may use their benefits at grocery stores, certain convenience stores and certain farmers markets.
 The program is funded by the United States Department of Agriculture (USDA) and benefits are distributed by the Division of Public Assistance in the Alaska Department of Health and Social Services (DHSS).

-If you want to enroll in the SNAP program, you must first review the eligibility requirements and the application process.
+If you want to enroll in the SNAP program, you should first review the eligibility requirements and the application process.
 Important factors that will weigh into your application’s approval or denial include your income level, citizenship status and more.
 In addition, the state offers several different submission methods, so you can choose the method that is most convenient.

 Learn About Alaska Food Stamps Requirements

 Your food stamps eligibility in Alaska is determined by a variety of factors.
 These include your: